 Yes!
 Cows are tested regularly using the California Mastitis Test.
-If there is a failed test, a cow’s milk will be excluded from the bulk tank, treated for mastitis and exempted from the bulk tank until a clear California Mastitis Test is produced.
+If there is a failed test, a cow’s milk will be excluded from the bulk tank until a there is a clear Mastitis Test.

 10. How do you clean your cows’ udders prior to milking?